How to Test a Magnetic Contactor

 Step 1 - Identify the L-side and T-side

-First, turn off all power that leads to the L or the line side of the magnetic contactor.
+First, turn off the circuit breaker or unplug the power line that leads to the equipment to be tested, containing the magnetic contactor.
 After that, you may pull out the wires located in the line side screws.
 You must recognize these wirings by using a pen or a clear tape as markers.
 Use your pen to write L-1, L-2, or L-3 on the clear tape and post it on the respective wirings.

 Next, pull out the wires from the contractor’s T or terminal side and L-side.
 Identify and put marks on each wiring using T-1, T-2, and T-3 as names.
 This will ensure that each wiring has its corresponding side and also prevent any misreading in the next procedures.